gabriel0952/HomeWork/README.md

 ## Feedback
 I still learn the android, so if has any problem.\
-Feel free to leave comments or email me.
+Feel free to give comments or email me.